KiandaBPM/docs/content/docs/low-code/templating-basics.md

 ## Introduction

 Kianda uses **Ember.js** to build modern web applications for your business, and in particular the **Handlebars** templating library to power the application's user interface.
-Handlesbars is simply a templating language that generates HTML or other text formats to build web pages.
+Handlesbars is a templating language that generates HTML or other text formats to build web pages.
+Handlebars allows two-way binding so that you can write data into models, and that data can be used by HTML to generate the final interface/screen.

-Handlebar templates are written as expressions using double curly braces {{}} for example:
+Handlebar templates are written as **expressions** using **double curly braces {{}}** for example:

 `<p>{{firstname}} {{surname}}</p>`